RaboliotLeGris/nienna/README.md

 Nienna is a solution to upload and watch videos.
 It converts uploaded videos to HLS and serve it on demand.

-It later aim to allow streaming.
+It later aims to allow streaming.

 ## Name origin: